 The alternative is easy – simplify whatever and wherever you can.

 And no, don’t confuse simplifying with being sloppy.

 (because it’s not the same!)

-Instead of keeping extensive, time-consuming workflows, find a way to simplify them while still maintaining the end result on the same level (or at least as close to it as it can be).
+Instead of keeping extensive, time-consuming workflows, find a way to simplify them while still maintaining the end result on the same level.

 Is it really necessary to think about one sentence in this blog post for 15 minutes until I make it “perfect”?